İbrahim Eren: Career

 Eren started his career at different companies in the field of culture and arts, later producing many programs, including national and international documentaries, animations, promotional films and commercials in the media production sector.

 He started to work at ATV within Turkuvaz Media Group in 2008.
-In his role, he directed the processes of making internal productions effective and determining the channel restructuring strategies. İbrahim Eren began his career at TRT as deputy director general in 2013 and served as chairman and director general from July 2017 to 14 July 2021, when his mandate ended and Mehmet Zahid Sobacı was appointed in his place.
+In his role, he directed the processes of making internal productions effective and determining the channel restructuring strategies. İbrahim Eren began his career at TRT as deputy director general in 2013 and served as chairman and director general from July 2017 to 14 July 2021, when his mandate ended and he was succeeded by Mehmet Zahid Sobacı.
 After his appointment, Eren also relaunched TRT 2 after seven years of inactivity.

-İbrahim Eren was, as director general of TRT, a member of the board of directors of the European Broadcasting Union (EBU) and is currently the president of the Asia-Pacific Broadcasting Union (ABU), as well as a board member for Türksat in the International Emmy Awards.
+As director general of TRT, İbrahim Eren was a member of the board of directors of the European Broadcasting Union (EBU) and is currently the president of the Asia-Pacific Broadcasting Union (ABU), as well as a board member for Türksat in the International Emmy Awards.